Chrisslue/bpmn/bpmn-dsl/WorkflowDSL/src/main/grammars/de/monticore/bpmn/Workflow.md

 }
 ```
-* The upper example model specifies a process named `OrderToDeliveryWorkflow`.
+* The example model above specifies a process named `OrderToDeliveryWorkflow`.
 * The process distinguishes between two separate lanes.
-The `Sales` lane covers intake, processing and a possible cancellation of the order, while the `Warehouse` lane represents the packing and shipment.
+  The `Sales` lane covers intake, processing and a possible cancellation of
+  the order, while the `Warehouse` lane represents the packing and shipment.
   * `Sales` lane:
     * The process begins with the `ReceiveOrder` start event.
     * The `ProcessOrder` service task handles the main processing of the order.
-      A boundary event named `PossibleCancellation` is attached to the service task, enabling the process to react to a cancellation request by triggering the `RollbackOrderProcessing` service task.
+      A boundary event named `PossibleCancellation` is attached to the
+      service task, enabling the process to react to a cancellation request
+      by triggering the `RollbackOrderProcessing` service task.
-    * The `CheckProductAvailability` service task uses a multi-instance loop to check the availability of each ordered product in parallel.
+    * The `CheckProductAvailability` service task uses a multi-instance loop
+      to check the availability of each ordered product in parallel.
-    * The exclusive gateway `OrderFulfillable` evaluates whether all ordered products are available.
+    * The exclusive gateway `OrderFulfillable` evaluates whether all ordered
+      products are available.
-      * If all products are available, the process continues in the `Warehouse` lane.
+      * If all products are available, the process continues in the
+        `Warehouse` lane.
-      * If at least one product is unavailable, the send task `CancellationMessage` is executed.
-Subsequently, the intermediate event `CancelOrder` triggers compensation for the `ProcessOrder` task, thus leading to the task `RollbackOrderProcessing`.
+      * If at least one product is unavailable, the send task
+        `CancellationMessage` is executed.
+Subsequently, the intermediate
+        event `CancelOrder` triggers compensation for the `ProcessOrder`
+        task, thus leading to the task `RollbackOrderProcessing`.
   * `Warehouse` lane:
-    * The `PrepareAndPackProducts` manual task is responsible for preparing and packing the available products.
+    * The `PrepareAndPackProducts` manual task is responsible for preparing
+      and packing the available products.
-    * Depending on the delivery agreement, the process either continues with the `PickUpOrder` manual task or proceeds to the `ShipOrder` subprocess.
+    * Depending on the delivery agreement, the process either continues with
+      the `PickUpOrder` manual task or proceeds to the `ShipOrder` subprocess.
       The subprocess covers all shipping-related activities.
-      * To complete the manual task `SecurePackageWithTape`, the resource `TapeDispenser` is used.
+      * To complete the manual task `SecurePackageWithTape`, the resource
+        `TapeDispenser` is used.
-      * The service task `PrintShippingLabel` utilizes an unspecified web service and invokes the operation `GetAddress`, which retrieves the destination `address` for corresponding customer.
-The operation takes the `customerID` as input and returns the appropriate `address` as output, with both parameters defined as messages.
+      * The service task `PrintShippingLabel` utilizes an unspecified web
+        service and invokes the operation `GetAddress`, which retrieves the
+        destination `address` for corresponding customer.
+        The operation takes the `customerID` as input and returns the
+        appropriate `address` as output, with both parameters defined as
+        messages.
-    * The process marks the order as delivered with the `OrderDelivered` intermediate event.
+    * The process marks the order as delivered with the `OrderDelivered`
+      intermediate event.
-    * The workflow concludes with the `OrderCompleted` end event, indicating that the order has been successfully processed or appropriately canceled.
+    * The workflow concludes with the `OrderCompleted` end event, indicating
+      that the order has been successfully processed or appropriately canceled.
-* Furthermore, the process contains data objects such as `order:Order` and `checker:InventoryAvailabilityChecker`, as well as a data store `agreement:CustomerDeliveryAgreement`, to manage and persist relevant information throughout the process.
+* Furthermore, the process contains data objects such as `order:Order` and
+  `checker:InventoryAvailabilityChecker`, as well as a data store
+  `agreement:CustomerDeliveryAgreement`, to manage and persist relevant
+  information throughout the process.

 ## Context Conditions (CoCos)